BOOKING INFO 413-774-2411; Business Manager, Lynn 413-219-6975

 If the gate is $300, Tom gets the 300 which is the guarantee.

-The donation/admission is usually $15 -20 dollars at the door.
-Fundraisers generally slide higher.
-Often the donation is a suggested $10-25.
+The donation (admission) is usually $15 -20 dollars at the door.
+Fundraisers generally slide higher to $25 or whatever amount you choose as a ceiling.
 No one is turned away.

 *** If you want us to hold a date for you, we need a $100 non-refundable deposit.
 If we are holding a date for you, it means we are saying “No” to someone else.
 Four out of five people who say they want a concert or other program don't follow through.
 Uncertain dates make it difficult to form a route and schedule other programs so we have had to request the non-refundable deposit.
 If you haven't firmed in 30 days, then the date will no longer be held for you and will be available to others.
 If you should then book after the 30 days with the same date, the $100 will still apply towards the concert fee.